davetron5000/restunit/README.markdown

 * Response content
 * Response headers

-We could represendt such a call in [YAML](http://en.wikipedia.org/wiki/YAML)  as so:
+We could represent such a call in [YAML](http://en.wikipedia.org/wiki/YAML)  as so:

     url: /accounts/Initech/users
     method: GET